Cold Headed Parts

 High Production Rates

-The output of cold worked products can range from 50 to 400 parts per minute.
-In contrast, a method such as screw machining can produce only 1 or 2 parts per minute.
+Cold working processes can produce between 50 to 400 parts per minute, whereas methods like screw machining can only generate 1 or 2 parts per minute.

 Cost Reduction

-The efficiency and productivity of cold working processes have a positive impact on consumers.
-On average, consumers can slash part costs by 40-60% through the purchase of cold worked products.
+The efficiency and productivity of cold working processes directly benefit consumers by significantly reducing part costs.
+On average, consumers can lower part costs by 40-60% when purchasing cold worked products.

 Qualitative Benefits of Cold Forming